 The Australian Children's Education and Care Quality Authority

-ACECQA has been established to guide the implementation and administration of the National Quality Framework, and to ensure national consistency.
+ACECQA was established in 2012 to support the implementation and administration of the National Quality Framework, and to ensure national consistency.

 Information on the NQF, including information sheets and sector support material, is available on the ACECQA website.